JL337/Sparta-Global-Profile/README.md

 ###License

 ###Acknowledgements
-Thanks to all at Sparta Global for the help!
+Thanks to all at Sparta Global.